midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 **Neutral**:
 1. The trusted computing base is identified and minimized, but it is a single point of failure.
-2. Requires a serializable executable representation for local programs, but users are allowed more flexibility in their implementation languages
+2. Requires a portable executable representation for local programs, but users are allowed more flexibility in their implementation languages
 3. A standalone runtime requires research and could be complex to implement, but this was something we were already considering building to facilitate independent testing

 ## Decision Outcome